srewashimondal/Website-1/README.md

 ## Want to see some examples of Real Python Coding Examples?
 This link (https://skillcrush.com/blog/python-programming-examples/) may be very helpful to see how others coded through Python.

-## Are there any video that can help to learn Python?
+## Are there any videos that can help to learn Python?
 Some people, including me, learn better when watching videos.
 It helps seeing a visual demonstration of the steps as they take place as instructions are provided.
 If you feel like you want to learn Python by watching videos, you're in luck!

 This (https://www.youtube.com/playlist?list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6) is a whole playlist of videos that can help you improve your coding skills in Python.